ryanburda/nvim-tmux-navigator/README.md

 # nvim-tmux-wm

-A set of window management keymaps that makes Neovim splits and tmux panes indistinguishable from a navigation and resizing perspective.
+A unified window manager for Neovim and tmux.

-Navigate and resize across the boundary between Neovim and tmux as if they were a single, unified window manager.
+Navigate and resize seamlessly across Neovim splits and tmux panes as if they were a single application.

 ![](./docs/nvim-tmux-wm.gif)